vsenger/quarkus-workshop/README.md

 After the database stack is successfully created, let's configure the application to use it and move move the lambda function to the generated VPC, so that our lambda functions can access the database privately.

-To connect to the new database endpoint, let's fetch the address and re-generate the `application.properties` file, pointing to the new database endpoint.
+To connect to the new database endpoint, let's fetch the address and change the `application.properties` file, pointing to the new database endpoint.
 ```bash
 export DB_ENDPOINT=$(aws cloudformation describe-stacks --stack-name  "database-stack" --query "Stacks[0].Outputs[?OutputKey=='DbEndpoint'].OutputValue" --output text)
 echo "DB_ENDPOINT=$DB_ENDPOINT"